drips-network/docs/docs/drips-v2-features.md

 title: Drips v2 Features
 ---

-The goal of Drips v2 is to deliver the most powerful and feature-complete protocol for streaming funds in web3, with the following key features:
+The goal of Drips v2 is to deliver the most powerful and feature-complete protocol for streaming and splitting funds in web3, with the following key features:

 ### Multi-Token Support (Any ERC20)